benancetin/downloadfromtxt/README.md

 You can download images or files from a text file.

 Getting Started
-1. Copy urls into myfile.txt make it executable
+1. Copy urls into myfile.txt and make the script executable
 2. Create "images" folder and set the correct permissions
 3. Execute the script.